 Visit the Canadian Association of Occupational Therapists (CAOT) website for events being held throughout National OT Month.

 We are proud to represent occupational therapists in several of our bargaining units.
 They are a vital part of the health-care team, working alongside nurses, physiotherapists and other health-care professionals, to ensure the best quality of life for their patients and clients.

 Each October the Ontario Society of Occupational Therapists helps celebrate and promote OT with resources, campaigns and events.
 Check out their website for tips on how you can celebrate National OT month.

-Check out the Canadian Association of Occupational Therapists (CAOT) website for resources including stories, fact-sheets, professional development opportunities and their Find an OT tool.
 You can also learn more about how OTs can support Canadians' mental health during the COVID-19 pandemic.